It might be time to update our opinion on bringing the family along to the brewpub.

 While farm breweries are themselves an exciting novelty in the world of craft beer, Henmick is unique among them.
 This sprawling Delaware County spot is located on a historic family farm that’s served as such for more than a century.
 From its event space—which was built into a historical barn—to the actual horse barn onsite, Henmick is the real deal.
 Food trucks are often available, and kids can have a blast roaming the property.

 Want to read more?
-Check out our print publication, (614) Magazine.
-Learn where you can find a free copy of our new August issue here!
+Check out our print publications, (614) Magazine and Stock & Barrel.
+Learn where you can find free copies of our newest issues here!